linuxdeepin/deepin-manual/manual-assets/professional/deepin-defender/en_US/index.md

 ## Overview

-Security Center is a pre-installed security software featured functions such as system examination, firewall, startup management and system security, which helps you improve overall system security.
+Security Center is a pre-installed security software featured functions such as system examination, virus scanning, firewall, startup management and system security, which helps you improve overall system security.